Machine Learning Notebook

 Feature Importance

-Tree-based models provide built-in feature importance scores — how much each feature contributed to reducing prediction error.
+Tree-based models give you feature importance scores — how much each feature helped reduce the prediction error.

 model = RandomForestClassifier(n_estimators=100, random_state=42)